 The Grizzly Lake Trail is located in the Collegiate Peaks Wilderness, boasting about a 2,000 foot gain in elevation.

-To get to the trailhead you will travel eight miles up Highway 82 and then turn right onto Lincoln Creek Road.
+To get to the trailhead you will travel eight miles up Highway 82 and turn right onto Lincoln Creek Road.
 After 6.3 miles, the trailhead will be on your left.

 The hike meanders through pine and fir forests in addition to wildflower meadows.

-The American Lake Trail is the perfect way to acclimate for longer trails and provides for an impressive dose of scenery and an excellent workout.
+The American Lake Trail is the perfect way to acclimate for longer trails and provides an impressive dose of scenery and an excellent workout.